ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Transfer / delete/ list files via the serial port (or usb serial port)

+The port needs to be the COM port connected to the RC20xx, the program needs exclusive access to this port, no other serial program must be running
+On Windoes machines the com port will be of the form COMxx On Linux machines the port will be obvious to anyone that uses linux :) ( something like tty1, I haven't tried this yet)

+In all cases the file path is for the machine running the python program.
+The filename part of the filepath will be used as the CPM file name when the file is transferred

+Drive letters are from A to P and are required for all programs except EXIT

 ## RM-RC20xx.py
 Removes a file on the host CMP system
 Takes COM port CPM Drive letter and CPM filename